Whitwell, Hertfordshire

 It contains a number of early brick and half-timbered houses, several of which are of the 18th century.
 Waterhall Farm (an open farm and craft centre) is one of the village's attractions.

-With the River Mimram running north-west to south-east through Whitwell, the village has been noted (apparently since Roman times) for its production of prime watercress.

-In 2019, construction began on a new housing development named The Heath, located on Bendish Lane opposite St. paul’s Walden School.
-It opened in Summer 2020, with the new road named ‘Chime Dell’ after a field formerly located on the site.
+The village was historically known for its watercress, grown in beds along the Mimram.

+St Paul's Walden Primary School is on Bendish Lane in Whitwell.